JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

         Format:          ["Oscar2013", "Binary"]
 ```

 Now, you can start a JETSCAPE simulation with SMASH (from the `build` directory).
 We will run a Au-Au collision at sqrts = 200 GeV and 0-5% centrality.
 We will simulate one hydro event, and then we will sample discrete particles from the obtained hydro surface and evolve them within the SMASH afterburner; we will repeat the sampling 25 times, so that in the end we will have 25 hydro+afterburner events.
 All these options (and others) are specified in the `jetscape_user_smash.xml` file, and we start JETSCAPE by executing

 ```
 cd ~/JETSCAPE/build
 ./runJetscape ../../SummerSchool2022/Jul28_Transport/jetscape_user_smash.xml
 ```

 While the calculation is running (it will take around 20 minutes), we have a look at the input, configuration, and output of SMASH.

-(NOTE: We noticed that this calculation takes a CONSIDERABLY longer time for new Macs with the Apple M1 chip: around 8 hours!
-NOTE: This is an artifact of using Docker on Apple M1 machines.
+> NOTE: We noticed that this calculation takes a CONSIDERABLY longer time for new Macs with the Apple M1 chip: around 8 hours!
+This is an artifact of using Docker on Apple M1 machines.
 The Apple M1 chip is very fast and ordinarily, SMASH runs very fast on new Macs.)

-> Note: You will see some warnings like `[Warning] bool Jetscape::Hadron::CheckOrForceHadron(int, double) ...`.
+> Note: You will also see some warnings like `[Warning] bool Jetscape::Hadron::CheckOrForceHadron(int, double) ...`.
 You do not need to worry about them.